Are you having a difficult time building your vocabulary?

 If so, you’re not alone.

-Many English language learners feel that vocabulary exercises are one of the most challenging parts to mastering English.
+Many English language learners feel that English vocabulary exercises are one of the most challenging parts to mastering English.

 When I learn a new language, I like to take a learning approach that’s exciting and keeps me engaged.
 If you’re anything like me, the thought of sitting down and reviewing 50 flashcards sounds like a terrible way to spend the afternoon.
 Fortunately, building your vocabulary doesn’t have to be!